 Key goals of our sustainability strategy are to create a safe working environment and to protect and promote the health of our employees.
 We consider this to be our responsibility toward each and every individual who works for us.
-Our measures and processes are designed with preventative occupational safety and effective health implemented various inclusion measures to provide accommodation and equitable access for people with disabilities.
-The disabled persons' delegation helps people with disabilities to find the right workplace for them in the company that is equipped according to their needs.
-The share of our employees who had a disability during the reporting period was 2.1% (of whom 0.6% were female and 1.5% male).
+Our measures and processes are designed with preventative occupational safety and effective health management in mind and help to avoid work-related accidents.
+We also provide our employees with medical care.

-$^{^{9}\,\,}$ This is a voluntary disclosure calculated according to general standards.
+9 This is a voluntary disclosure calculated according to general standards.